Lewis A. Grossman

-Lewis A. Grossman is a professor of law, historian, and legal scholar at the Washington College of Law, specializing in food and drug law.
-He was a Law and Public Affairs (LAPA) Fellow at Princeton University.
+Lewis A. Grossman is a professor of law, historian, and legal scholar at American University Washington College of Law, specializing in food and drug law, health law, and American legal history.
+He has also served as a Visiting Professor of Law at Harvard Law School and Cornell Law School.
+In addition, he was a Law and Public Affairs (LAPA) Fellow at Princeton University.